Investing in Hyliion Holdings Corp. (HYLN) might be an excellent idea, but the stock is currently overvalued/undervalued

-Hyliion Holdings Corp.
-(NYSE:HYLN) marked $3.18 per share on Wednesday, up from a previous closing price of $3.09.
-While Hyliion Holdings Corp. has overperformed by 2.91%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, HYLN fell by -39.66%, with highs and lows ranging from $5.21 to $2.06, whereas the simple moving average fell by -2.41% in the last 200 days.
+In Monday’s session, Hyliion Holdings Corp.
+(NYSE:HYLN) marked $3.35 per share, up from $3.16 in the previous session.
+While Hyliion Holdings Corp. has overperformed by 6.01%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, HYLN fell by -24.04%, with highs and lows ranging from $4.73 to $2.06, whereas the simple moving average jumped by 3.45% in the last 200 days.

 Sponsored